Skip to content

 1126777_-CIPA- Career Timeline Graphic_transparent_073021-png

-2. Getting a dual degree allows you the opportunity to explore your burgeoning interests.
+2. Getting a complimentary allows you the opportunity to explore your growing interests.

 The MPA degree provides insight into the intricacies of how these disciplines apply in the context of mission-driven public service, however, the MBA is focused on profit-driven results.
-So, if you’re interested in the skills and knowledge you'll learn in both the MPA and MBA, then pursuing a dual degree could be the perfect solution for you; doing so could also help you figure out what kind of work is a good fit for you in the long run.
+So, if you’re interested in the skills and knowledge you'll learn in both the MPA and MBA, then pursuing a complimentary could be the perfect solution for you.
+Doing so could also help you figure out what kind of work is a good fit for you in the long run.

 In addition to teaching you the skills needed to succeed in the public, private, or nonprofit sector, pursuing both degrees will give you the opportunity to learn what a career in each sector could look like.
 Knowing exactly what you could expect from each of those will enable you to make an informed decision as to which environment you’d be most likely to thrive in.